phroggyy/Laravel-Knowledge-Sharing/readme.md

 ### License

-The Laravel Knowledge Sharing app is an open-sourced application licensed under the [MIT license](http://opensource.org/licenses/MIT).
-However, you are encouraged to contribute your changes in accordance with the GPL v3.0 license.
+The Laravel Knowledge Sharing app is an open-sourced application licensed under the [GPL-3.0 License](http://opensource.org/licenses/gpl-3.0).

 The [Laravel Framework](http://laravel.com) is an open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).